landmann/tips-and-tricks/README.md

 # Tips and Tricks of the Trade

-This guide will take you through a quick setup of [vim on terminal](https://github.com/landmann/vim-setup#terminal-vim), [vim on jupyter](https://github.com/landmann/vim-setup#jupyter-setup), [virtual environments](https://github.com/landmann/vim-setup#virtual-environments), and [ssh keys](https://github.com/landmann/vim-setup#ssh-keys).
-You may add the contents of this repo into the home directory, `~/.` and follow the instructions on [Quick Install](https://github.com/landmann/vim-setup#quick-install) to install vim on terminal.
-I have not provided a file for jupyter in this directory, but you can find the code for it below.

-Last but not least, I'm in the process of writing a PowerShell guide using [ZSH](https://www.howtogeek.com/362409/what-is-zsh-and-why-should-you-use-it-instead-of-bash/), which you can find at the bottom of [this page](https://github.com/landmann/vim-setup#zsh-installation).
+This guide is an ever growing list of issues or setups I personally encounter frequently enough to document here, but unfrequently enough that I forget them otherwise.

 # Terminal Vim

 My vimrc is a combination of many things I've read in the iternet that have worked very well for my purposes.
 Here's a list of the things I've read that have changed my setup.
-You can find the vimrc file within.
+You may add the contents of this repo into the home directory, `~/.` and follow the instructions on [Quick Install](https://github.com/landmann/vim-setup#quick-install) to install vim on terminal.
+I have not provided a file for jupyter in this directory, but you can find the code in the Jupyter section below.

 ### Quick Install

 - Type `locate .vimrc` and clone the contents of this repo into said directory.
-If it doesn't exist, you can just download it in the home directory, or `~/.`.
+If it doesn't exist, you can just download it in the home directory, `~/.`.
 - Install Pathogen, as described [here](https://github.com/tpope/vim-pathogen).<br>
   -TL;DR:
   ```